ntkwan/csc13010-student-information-system/README.md

 ## Features

+### v1.0

 - **Authentication/Authorization:** Allow user to login and recover password through email.
 The system includes 3 roles for authorization: `ADMIN`, `STUDENT`, `TEACHER`.
 - **Student Management:** Provide CRUD operations for student records.
 This includes adding new students, deleting students, updating student information, and viewing student details.
 - **Search Functionality:** Allow searching for students by full name or Student ID (MSSV).
 - **Data Validation:** Implement input validation for key fields such as email, phone number, faculty, and student status.

+### v2.0

+- **Data storage:** Using Mongoose for constructing data schema and storing directly to MongoDB.
+- **Advanced Search:** Allow search by Faculty filter
+- **Import/export records:** Allow user to import records as CSV/JSON and vice versa.
+- **Logging mechanism:** System automatically logs any meaningful operations or errors for troubleshooting issues.
+- **Development build information:** Display build version and build date at the website footer.
+- **Dynamic attributes:** Such attributes like Faculty, Program, Status is allowed to be added or audited by administrator.
+The system will provide 5 Faculty entities, 4 Status entities and 3 Program entities by default.

 ## Validation Rules (Backend)